beasteers/slurmjobs/README.md

 Generate a set of `.sbatch` files over a grid of parameters to be searched over.
 A run script is created which will submit all generated jobs as once.

-You can also use `ShellBatch` which removes the slurm/module references so you can test & run on your local machine or test server.
+You can also use `ShellBatch` which excludes the slurm/module references so you can test & run on your local machine or test server.

 ## Install